-No matter what hot water system you need, you can count on Perth Local Plumbing & Gas.
-We are highly experienced in installing different types of hot water systems, including gas-powered tanks and continuous hot water systems (or tankless).
+No matter what hot water unit you need, you can count on Perth Local Plumbing & Gas.
+We are highly experienced in installing different types of hot water units, including gas-powered tanks and continuous systems (or tankless).
 If you prefer an electric hot water system, we can help, as well.

-Ideally, new hot water systems can last for a long time.
+Ideally, a new hot water system can last for a long time.
 With proper maintenance, it can remain functional for about a decade.
 But before that, it all starts with the installation process.
-Hot water systems should be installed by professional and licenced plumbers only.
-Several reports in the past years showed that faulty hot water systems were due to improper installation.
+A hot water system installation should be installed by professional and licenced plumbers only.
+Several reports in the past years showed that faulty systems were due to improper installation.

 We have qualified personnel that undergo training regularly.
 Our team is well aware of any plumbing patterns and strict Australian regulations.
 Contact us for your installation needs, whether you need a new system, or you’re planning to upgrade.

 Repair & Service

 There are several issues that you can face with your existing system.
 Water may not come out of the tap, or if it does, it’s colder than it should be.
 Have you noticed that your hot water system is leaking?
 Perhaps the water pressure seems like there is no pressure at all.

 Only qualified professionals understand the intricate details in repairing and servicing these systems.
 If you have an instant hot water system, for example, it can be difficult to address specific issues on your own.